SIMPLER: Efficient Foundation Model Adaptation via Similarity-Guided Layer Pruning for Earth Observation: Experiments

 The multi-scale TerraMind evaluation (\cref{tab:mados_terramind_all_results}) reinforces this finding: at every scale, a SIMPLER-reduced model retains or even surpasses the baseline of the next-smaller architecture, while inheriting the richer representations of the larger pre-training.
 This consistent cross-scale pattern suggests that investing in a single large-scale pre-training and deriving task-specific reduced models via SIMPLER is more cost-effective than training multiple smaller foundation models independently.

 The method delivers greatest benefits when deployment efficiency is critical for edge devices, satellites, or resource-constrained environments requiring low-latency inference and both training and inference costs matter simultaneously.
 For scenarios prioritizing absolute accuracy where inference costs are unconstrained (e.g., cloud-based batch processing), parameter-efficient methods like LoRA may be preferable as they maintain full model depth.
-SIMPLER addresses the common case in Earth observation applications requiring on-board processing, where no existing method simultaneously reduces both training and deployment costs.
+SIMPLER addresses the common case in Earth observation applications requiring on-board processing, where no existing method simultaneously reduces both training and deployment costs. \crh{These gains transfer to embedded hardware: on an NVIDIA Jetson Orin, SIMPLER delivers a $\sim$3.9$\times$ on-device inference speedup (Suppl.~Mat.~Sec.~G).}